 Last weekend attorney David Rapoport attended the National Board of Trial Advocacy (NBTA) Mid-Winter Board Meeting in Houston, Texas.
 Mr. Rapoport is in his second year serving as President of the NBTA.
 The NBTA was the first American Bar Association (ABA) accredited attorney board certification program.
 NBTA’s Board of Directors, which Mr. Rapoport chairs, is […]

-Rapoport Weisberg Sims & VanOverloop has filed a lawsuit in Brown County, Wisconsin, after a baby boy suffered a brain injury during birth.
+Rapoport Sims Perry & VanOverloop has filed a lawsuit in Brown County, Wisconsin, after a baby boy suffered a brain injury during birth.
 The lawsuit alleges the baby’s mother arrived at the hospital for labor and delivery after an uncomplicated full-term pregnancy.
 Upon admission all signs indicated the baby was in good health, but during […]